The Ultimate Anti-Inflammation Diet That Could Change Your Life Forever

 - The non-carotenoid antioxidants: including the flavonoids epicatechin and epigallocatechin 3-0-gallate, vitamins C and E, and the minerals manganese, selenium, and zinc

 - Omega-3 fatty acids: in the form of alpha-linolenic acid (approximately 160 milligrams per cup of sliced avocado)

 All five of these nutrients have been strongly linked to preventing inflammation, especially arthritis.

-Ginger contains ultra-potent anti-inflamation compounds called gingerols (cool name), which are the substances that many researchers believe are responsible for the reduction in inflammation people experience when they start taking ginger supplements regularly.
+Ginger contains ultra-potent anti-inflammation compounds called gingerols (cool name), which are the substances that many researchers believe are responsible for the reduction in inflammation people experience when they start taking ginger supplements regularly.

-Gingerols have been heavily researched and proven to be linked to the relief of pain from the inflammatory conditions, osteoarthritis or rheumatoid arthritis.
+Gingerols have been heavily researched and proven to be linked to the relief of pain from inflammatory conditions, osteoarthritis, or rheumatoid arthritis.

 In two clinical studies involving patients who responded to conventional drugs and those who didn’t, physicians found that 75% of arthritis patients and 100% of patients with muscular discomfort experienced relief of pain and/or swelling.

 Ginger is delicious, easily used in cooking, juices, and smoothies and I recommend you fall in love with it!

 Research shows that turmeric has powerful anti-inflammatory, anti-tumor, and antioxidant properties.

 Turmeric contains a pigment called curcumin, and this pigment not only gives turmeric its very yellow color but is also the active ingredient behind many of its proven health benefits.